 The consolidated financial statements of the Group also comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

-(ii) New and amended standards adopted by the Group
+(ii) New and amended standards adopted by the Group.

-There are no standards that were available for early adoption.
+There are no standards that were available for early adoption or applicable from the current year, and there are no effects for the group.